-Smothered Chicken – Chicken is braised low and slow under a blanket of vegetables in a fragrant vinegary broth with rosemary and garlic.
-The smothering technique yields incredibly tender chicken drenched in melted onions and wonderfully rich gravy – a recipe that dazzles every time!
+This Smothered Chicken recipe uses a cooking method that yields incredibly tender chicken.
+The chicken is browned and then braised under a blanket of vegetables in a fragrant vinegary broth with rosemary and garlic.
+It’s falling-apart-tender and drenched in a wonderfully rich gravy.

 This smothered chicken with vinegar recipe combines two of my long time favorite chicken dishes into one: Smothered Chicken from The Joy of Cooking and Fricaseed Chicken with Vinegar from Marcella’s Italian Kitchen.

-I hope you are as thrilled with the results as I am when you taste this Smothered Chicken with Vinegar.
+I hope you are as thrilled with the results as I am when you taste Smothered Chicken with Vinegar!

 There are three stages to this recipe: first brown the chicken in a skillet, then sauté the vegetables and aromatics, finally arrange the chicken in a large pot or Dutch oven, add the vegetables, the broth and the vinegar, cover the pot and braise it in the oven for an hour and a half.